simplified-coding/simplified-coding/README.md

 ## Cool!
 What is Simplified Coding... made of?

 Simplified Coding used to be more...
 Simple.
-The first version of the page was just plain HTML and CSS.
+The first version of the website was just plain HTML and CSS.
 Now we have evolved it and the base of our page is Astro.
-Also, our lessons are in MDX and we use Vercel to deploy changes to the site.
-We also use codemirror as our editor for the website and a custom API for Python.
+Also, our lessons are in MDX, we use Bootstrap as a CSS framework, and we use Vercel to deploy changes to the site.
+We also use codemirror as our editor for the website and Pyodide for Python.

 ## Oh and... one more question.
 Why is your GitHub in English but the website in Greek?